awsdocs/amazon-transcribe-developer-guide/doc_source/batch-med-transcription.md

 + Be in FLAC, MP3, MP4, or WAV file format\.
 + Use 16\-bit Linear PCM encoding\.
 + Be less than 4 hours in length and less than 2 GB in size
-+ Use a sample rate of at least 16,000 Hz\.
++ Use a sample rate of 16,000 Hz or higher

 For best results:
 + Use a lossless format, such as FLAC or WAV\.